langfeed History, Family Crest & Coats of Arms

 Early Notables of the langfeed family (pre 1700)

-Another 17 words (1 lines of text) are included under the topic Early langfeed Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early langfeed Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the langfeed family to the New World and Oceana
+Migration of the langfeed family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name langfeed, or a variant listed above: Robert Langmead, who settled at Pouch Cove in Newfoundland in 1841.
 William Langmayd was registered in Petty Harbour in 1708.
 Richard Langmeed sailed to St. John's, Newfoundland in 1841 and B.E.
 Langmade landed in San Francisco in 1852..